Oaxaca City, Mexico - Cultural, Artistic & Culinary Pleasures

 Activity level for this trip: Moderate - you must be able to carry your own luggage, climb stairs, get in and out of a van, walk at least 1 hour (Women with mobility issues should consult their physicians.)

 We arrive in Oaxaca and go directly to our home for the week, a beautiful B&B that we have all to ourselves.
 The colonial style house has 6 bedrooms, each with it's own bathroom!
-There is plenty of outdoor space for us to relax or dine, and a full kitchen and living room.
-It is a very safe neighborhood and just a 7 minute walk to the center where will we soak in the culture of this amazing city.
+There is plenty of outdoor space for us to relax or dine, living room and small but well equipped kitchen.
+It is a very safe neighborhood and just a 10 minute walk to the center where will we soak in the culture of this amazing city.
 Upon arrival, we will be treated to an authentic Oaxacan meal served right at the house.

 Breakfast will be served at the house each morning provided by the B&B staff.
 Today we start our exploration of Oaxaca with our local, professional tour guide, Roberto, who prides himself on showing travelers the authentic culture of Oaxaca and not just the tourist sites.
 We'll visit the sixteenth Century Dominican church in the village of San Jerónimo Tlacochahuaya, a ninth generation workshop in the weavers village named Teotitlán Del Valle, the Mezcal distillery to see the whole process of making Mezcal, and Santa Maria Del Tule, home to the widest tree in the world.